arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

     select value2;
 ```

-Here, each function is non-deterministic in nature, and it returns more than one value.
-The calculation will be performed on all the possible combinations:
+Here, each function is non-deterministic and it returns more than one value.
+The computation will be performed on all the possible combinations:

 ```csharp
 IEnumerable<int> Computation1() => ...